taranvohra/Siteglide-docs/developer-tools/liquid/accessing-data-from-the-global-context-variable.md

 Unlike `session`, this only holds information relating to a User if they are currently logged in to a Secure Zone.
 It is more sensitive than `` `session` `` and will include a name and email address.
 If there is no current\_user, it will hold the value `null`.&#x20;

 ## headers (object)

 Headers are information sent and received when a browser sends a request to a server for an HTML Page.
 This is a technical area which can be nevertheless useful on some every-day use cases.

 For example, in this Article, we show you how to set up canonical URLs.
-We use the `headers` object to grab a useful version of the URL: <https://developers.siteglide.com/preventing-duplicate-content-with-query-parameters-canonical-url-and-robotstxt>
+We use the `headers` object to grab a useful version of the URL: [Preventing Duplicate Content](/cms/pages/page-templates/page-templates-seo-prevent-duplicate-content.md).

-Another helpful property is `HTTP_REFERER`.
+Another helpful request header is `HTTP_REFERER`.
 This tells you the URL of the Page that the User was visited before the current one- assuming this was not deliberately hidden.
 This can be really useful for redirecting a User back to a particular Page after carrying out an Action.

 ## params (object)